473105/Pb-and-J-Relay/README.md

 ##
 ### Upcoming Features
-At the moment Pb&J Relay only gathers the admin user's account history (watched count, resume position, last viewed, personal ratings and favorites).
-However, a feature is in development for all local Plex account cloning into Jellyfin, and will include account mapping so a user can choose which Plex account should transfer its data into which Jellyfin account.
+~~At the moment Pb&J Relay only gathers the admin user's account history (watched count, resume position, last viewed, personal ratings and favorites).
+However, a feature is in development for all local Plex account cloning into Jellyfin, and will include account mapping so a user can choose which Plex account should transfer its data into which Jellyfin account.~~
+<br> **Local user history transfer is now implemented, see **User History Transfer** below.**.
+Ratings are also scraped and ready to be used by Jellyfin API's 1-10 rating system which they never bothered to implement for some reason.
+However, there are a few Jellyfin extensions that already expose this system, which means we can inject saved plex user ratings into those addons.
+This will be implemented in a future update.

-The next upgrade to that feature would be another lightweight companion app for remote Plex users, which would let them collect their own watch-state metadata so this data can be transferred into their own Jellyfin account history.
+The next upgrade to that feature would be another lightweight companion app for remote Plex users, which would let them collect their own watch history so this data can be transferred into their Jellyfin account history.

+Support for Jellyfin v12+.
+This would likely be a pretty big overhaul of my app due to v12 introducing significant architectural changes.

-Please consider supporting the project with a donation to help with the release of these features.
+Please consider supporting the project with a donation to help with the release of these features and future updates.

 <br>